 The number of pollution incidents reported during the three years considered by the risk assessment are shown in Figure 2.
-The length of sewer in this wastewater system means there have been more than 49.01 incidents per 10,000km per year (a threshold set by Ofwat) so the risk is in the 'very significant' band.
+The length of sewer in this wastewater system means there have been between 24.51 and 49.01 incidents per 10,000km per year (a threshold set by Ofwat) so the risk is in the 'moderately significant' band.